Student representation and leadership opportunities

 We solicit annually and throughout the year via email.
 Student representatives are chosen from those who express interest and are enrolled in one of our majors.
 If you are interested in getting involved, please contact the Director of Academic Services contact information below.

 The Master of Nursing Curriculum Committee (MNCC) seeks two student representatives each year.
 The MNCC oversees all graduate nursing curricular activities within the School.
 Some of the committee’s work includes determination of admission requirements and processes, curriculum development and oversight, course designs, nursing practice hours (fieldwork), e-Portfolios, and final examinations.
 The MNCC’s goal is to ensure a robust curriculum experience and that program requirements meet the Washington Administrative Code and the Commission on Collegiate Nursing Education standards while serving the academic and professional needs of our graduate students.
 The Committee meets twice per month on Wednesdays, from 1:00-3:00 pm (typically the 1st and 3rd Wednesday).
-There is flexibility with meeting attendance as students and other committee members may choose to use video-conferencing to attend at a distance (we use Zoom videoconferencing) as needed.
+There is flexibility with meeting attendance as students and other committee members may choose to use video-conferencing to attend at a distance as needed.

 The Bachelor of Science in Nursing Curriculum Committee (BSNCC) seeks four student representatives, one from each cohort (both on-site and off-site cohorts).
 The goal of the BSNCC is to ensure a robust student learning experience through curriculum that serves both academic and professional needs of students.